 When my family first joined the Heartwood community, I fell in love with its traditions.
 It was hard not to.
 They were fun!
 Who doesn’t love dressing up and parading around the school or getting together with your closest friends to play carnival games on the playground?

 However, as I have become more familiar with this wonderful school, I have come to realize something important.
 The magic I feel during our yearly traditions exists because of the people who attend them.
 Our community is what makes us special.
 The events we organize are simply a vehicle for bringing us all together.

 The Costume Parade

 Our director, Sue Daniel, is famous for her inventive costumes.
-Legend has it that one year she painted her truck’s tire black only to stamp herself with it’s tread, dress in yellow and call herself a speed bump!
+Legend has it that one year she painted her truck’s tire black only to stamp herself with its tread, dress in yellow and call herself a speed bump!
 I’ve also been told that for several years she would challenge herself to create costumes using only white adhesive tape (think zebra).
-Recently, when I asked Sue why she started the Costume Parade tradition so many years ago she told me quite simply that, “children love dressing up” and if Sue’s inventive costumes are evidence of anything, it’s of the contagious nature of a child’s enthusiasm.
+Recently, when I asked Sue why she started the Costume Parade tradition so many years ago she told me quite simply that “children love dressing up.”
+If Sue’s inventive costumes are evidence of anything, it’s of the contagious nature of a child’s enthusiasm.

 Boo Not Forget!

 Students dress-up, teachers join-in, parading one by one.